bostankhan/SRE-AAN/readme.md

-# Squeeze-and-Residual-Excitation Holistic Attention Network For Improved Super Resolution in Remote Sensing Imagery
+# Squeeze-and-Residual-Excitation Aggregated Attention Network For Improved Super Resolution in Remote Sensing Imagery
-Squeeze-and-Residual-Excitation Holistic Attention Network improves super-resolution (SR) on remote-sensing imagery compared to other state-of-the-art attention-based SR models.
+Squeeze-and-Residual-Excitation Aggregated Attention Network improves super-resolution (SR) on remote-sensing imagery compared to other state-of-the-art attention-based SR models.

 The model is built in PyTorch 1.8.1.